onre/finna-proxy/README.md

 ----

 Numerous.
-There is basically no error handling, the SRU specification is not fully implemented etc. Also, finna.fi API seems to always return XML with MARC21 namespace, even though the actual data format may be FINMARC.
-Besides, the API might return Qualified Dublin Core as well, but I haven't found a query that would return such a result so that I could write code that'd just drop it from results, as Koha doesn't support it anyway.
+There is basically no error handling, the SRU specification is not fully implemented etc. Also, the API might return Qualified Dublin Core as well, but I haven't found a query that would return such a result so that I could write code that'd just drop it from results, as Koha doesn't support it anyway.

 License
 -------